 The two indoor sheds hold 30 18m indoor target lanes.
 Most of the lanes also allow 25m shooting distances.
 The club uses an electronic timing system in the indoor halls.

-The target face in clout is the ground!
-Each scoring circle on the target is about 75cm wide and is bordered by a coloured flag identifying the standard X/10 ring scoring circles.
+The target face in clout is 15 metres across and is flat on the ground!
+Each scoring circle on the target is about 75cm wide and is bordered by a coloured flag identifying the standard 10 ring scoring circles.
 The ‘bulls eye’ in the centre of the target face is a marker post which is called the Clout.
 Archers shoot six arrows per end, aiming up into the air to about a 45 degree angle so their arrows travel in a large parabola.

 Clout is shot at distances from 100m to 180m depending on the archer’s age and bow division.
 The club has two clout targets and can accommodate more for competitions.